top of page

 “It’s like being a muse.
 You give him possibilities and he does his magic, which is amazing for a kid his age,” says Dr. Kenneth Meints in the Omaha World Herald (October, 2016).

-Fast forward a few years, and Schneider's received considerable acclaim for his musical works, and is the recipient of over thirty composition awards, including multiple national and international awards.
+Fast forward a few years, and Schneider's received considerable acclaim for his musical works, and is the recipient of over thirty-five composition awards, including national and international awards.
+He's written over 100 pieces.

-“Congratulations on your bold ideas and I hope you keep them coming,” announced Shawn Jaeger, composer, as he introduced Winston Schneider’s new orchestra work, “Insect Suite,” at the MATA Jr. Festival in New York in November, 2018.
+“Congratulations on your bold ideas and I hope you keep them coming,” announced Shawn Jaeger, composer, as he introduced the premiere of Schneider's first large scale orchestra work, “Insect Suite,” at the MATA Jr. Festival in New York in November, 2018.
 At age 10, Schneider was one of six pre-college composers selected internationally to compose a new piece for MATA Jr. Festival in New York, which the New Yorker calls “the most exciting showcase for outstanding young composers from around the world.”
+Face the Music, the esteemed New York teen music ensemble, performed this 11-minute work.
+A few months later, he received his first request from a professional orchestra, the Grammy-nominated Omaha Symphony, to perform this work.

 The same year, Schneider was also NAfME's Composition Competition national first place winner, and string quartet “Scherzo of the Feather Stars” was premiered in Dallas, Texas.